Ganymede-Bio/website-docusaurus/docs/FlowEditor.md

 displayed_sidebar: webUiSidebar
 ---

-## Flow Editor Header

-The Flow Editor is the starting point for creating and modifying `flows`.
+The Flow Editor is the starting point for creating and modifying _flows_.  _Flows_ can also be run from the Flow Editor by clicking on the **Run** button located on the Flow Inputs _node_.

 ![Ganymede App Flow Editor Init](https://ganymede-bio.mo.cloudinary.net/apiServer/FlowEditor_20221216.png)

+## Header Bar

 The inputs/buttons in the header bar perform the following functions.

-- **Choose A Flow**: Input for specifying the `flow` to run.
+- **Choose A Flow**: Datalist for specifying the _flow_ to load.
-- **New**: Opens up sidebar for selecting new `function` to add
+- **New**: Opens up right sidebar for selecting new _node_ to add.
-- **View**: Opens sidebar for specifying whether `flow` should be laid out horizontally or vertically
+- **View**: Opens right sidebar, which offers options for specifying whether _flow_ should be laid out horizontally or vertically
 - **Analysis**: Enables access to Jupyter notebooks which can be used for ad-hoc observation and data analysis.
-These notebooks are hosted on a virtual machine (VM) separate from the workflow management software running the `flow`.
+These notebooks are hosted on a virtual machine (VM) separate from the workflow management software running the _flow_.
-- **Runs** Opens a sidebar showing statuses of historical runs of the selected `flow`.
+- **Runs** Opens right sidebar showing statuses of historical runs for the selected _flow_.
 The [Flow Runs](FlowRuns.md) page contains greater detail about the contents of this tab.
 - **Processing** Shows the number of files in the queue for your next run.
 Clicking this button brings up the [Flow Runs](FlowRuns.md) page.
-- **Save** Button to save `flow` layout to git repo and deploy code to workflow management system.
+- **Save** Button to save _flow_ layout to git repo and deploy code to workflow management system.
-- **Manage** Opens sidebar to add new `flows` or delete existing ones.
+- **Manage** Opens right sidebar to add new _flows_ or delete existing ones.

 ## Flows

 ### Creating Flows

-To create a new `flow`, click the **Manage** button in the upper right hand corner of the screen.
-Then click the "Add" button on the sidebar.
+To create a new _flow_, click the **Manage** button in the upper right hand corner of the screen.
+Then click the **Add** button on the sidebar.
+This action exposes a modal for naming and describing the _flow_.

-This exposes a pop-up to name and describe your `flow` in addition to identifying an environment to associate it to.
-Each environment has its own dedicated `flow` orchestration service, which can be configured to your data processing needs.

 ![Ganymede App New Flow Creation](https://ganymede-bio.mo.cloudinary.net/apiServer/AddNewFlow.png)

 ### Loading and Saving Flows

-To load a Flow, specify Flow you would like to load in the _Choose A Flow_ input box.
-Upon doing so, you will see the graphical structure of your Flow, which will look as follows:
+To load a _flow_, specify the _flow_ to load in the **Choose A Flow** datalist input.
+Upon doing so, the primary pane displays the graphical structure of the _flow_.

 <img width="1511" alt="Ganymede App Flow Editor Displayed" src="https://ganymede-bio.mo.cloudinary.net/apiServer/ChooseFlow.png" />
+&nbsp;

-After saving a `flow`, the entire environment (containing all `flows`) is saved and deployed.
-When this save and deploy is taking place, users are temporarily restricted from running `flows`.
-A tooltip will be displayed to the user if they try to run a `flow` during this time.
-To see the status of environment updates, users can view the [Notifications page](Notifications.md) page.
+After saving a _flow_, the entire environment (which contains all _flows_) is saved and deployed.
+When this save and deploy is taking place, users are temporarily restricted from running _flows_.
+A tooltip will be displayed to the user if they try to run a _flow_ during this time.
+Users can observe the status of environment updates on the [Notifications](Notifications.md) page.

 <img width="306" alt="image" src="https://user-images.githubusercontent.com/46538575/202579236-2c4c9aa5-9afa-48ec-b8bb-eb93fe524eea.png" />

 ### Running Flows

-To run a flow that accepts data from file input, upload the input file by either clicking the "Upload" button or dragging and dropping a file into the upload box.
-To run a flow with different files, add additional rows to the input box by clicking on the "Add" button.
+To run a `flow` that accepts data from file input, upload the input file by either clicking the **Upload** button or dragging and dropping a file into the upload box.
+To run the same `flow` with different sets of input files, add additional rows to the input box by clicking on the **Add** button.

 <img width="384" alt="input_node" src="https://ganymede-bio.mo.cloudinary.net/apiServer/flowInputFile.png"/>

-When ready, click the Run button to kick off the Flow run.
-Run progress can be tracked by clicking the "Runs" button in the header.
+Clicking the **Run** button on the Flow Inputs _node_ kicks off the Flow run.
+Run progress can be tracked by clicking on the **Runs** button in the header to display flow runs history in the right sidebar, or by navigating to the [Flow Runs](FlowRuns.md) page.

 ### Deleting Flows

-In order to delete flows, click on the "Manage" button on the flow editor page and there should be a button called "Delete Flow" that should appear in the sidebar.
+In order to delete flows, click the **Manage** button on the Flow Editor page and which opens up the right sidebar offering a button to **Delete Flow**.

 :::caution